emer/axon/PVLV.md

 * **DA dipping**: The combination of an active VSPatch input signaling the expectation of a US at the current point in time, with no bottom-up actual US receipt (e.g., via hypothalamic inputs), results in activity of a subset of LHb neurons, which then drive dipping (pausing) of DA tonic activity (via the inhibition provided by the RMTg).
 This phasic dip in DA activity shifts the balance from D1 to D2 in all DA-recipient neurons in the BG and BLA, causing learning to start to expect this absence (see below on BLA Ext pathway).

 * **OFC / goal gating off**: the LHb dip activation is summed over trials, and when it reaches a threshold level, the system effectively "gives up" on the current US expectation.
-This amounts to deactivating any existing goal state (i.e., the OFC maintained activity in this model), and in the goal-driven learning framework (BOA), it should also come with "paying the cost" of accumulated effort toward the goal (i.e., extra negative US / DA dipping), which may be associated with the subjective sense of "disappointment".
+This amounts to deactivating any existing goal state (i.e., the OFC maintained activity in this model), and in the goal-driven learning framework (BOA), it also entails "paying the cost" of accumulated effort toward the goal (i.e., extra negative US / DA dipping -- gets applied to the first USneg value), which may be associated with the subjective sense of "disappointment".
 Biologically, this is thought to occur via MD thalamic projections to OFC, ACC, dlPFC areas, which are the same pathways activated when an actual US is received and likewise deactivates these areas.
 Implementationally, it happens simply by setting the `HasRew` flag in the `Context.NeuroMod` structure, which triggers decay of the relevant PFC areas (via the `Act.Decay.OnRew` flag).
 This happens at the end of the Minus Phase.

 * **ACh signaling**: ACh is released for any reward-salient event, basically CS onset (via PPTg) and US onset) and it modulates learning and activity in the BLA and VS.  The LHb projections to the basal forebrain cholinergic system allow it to provide the key missing piece of ACh signaling for the absence of an expected US, so that a consistent framework of ACh neuromodulation can apply for all of these cases.